3% school funding increase making its way to Reynolds

 “I’ll start with the word conservative, with no apology.
 We have a conservative budgeting policy, and people in increasing numbers sent us back to the Iowa House and Senate,” said Sen. Ken Rozenboom, a Republican from Oskaloosa who chairs the Senate’s education committee.
 “This reflects our conservatism.
 This is sustainable.”

-Rep. Pat Grassley, the House speaker from New Hartford, said House Republicans also will support a 3 percent public school funding increase.
+Rep. Pat Grassley, the House speaker from New Hartford, said House Republicans also will support a 3% public school funding increase.

 “We know that’s something that works in the budget,” Grassley told reporters Thursday.
 “We thought that that was a very, very solid number to be able to show support for our public school systems.”